-Figure 9 presents the detection rate versus false positive rate when applying driver phone sensing algorithm within the same turn.
+Figure 8 presents the detection rate versus false positive rate when applying driver phone sensing algorithm within the same turn.
 The detection rate indicates how many cases of driver phone use are correctly detected, whereas the false positive rate shows how many cases of passenger phone use are mistakenly classified as driver phone use.
 It is encouraging that our system can achieve above a 90% detection rate with about a 6% false positive rate using a single turn.
 Once the algorithm is applied when the vehicle undergoes multiple turns, the performance has a substantial improvement.
-For example, with 3 turns, the detection rate can be improved to 99.7% with much less false positive (3%), whereas with 5 turns, our system can reach 100% detection rate with less than 1% false positive (0.4% to be exact).
+For example, with 3 turns, the detection rate with 5 turns, our system can reach 100% detection rate with less than 1% false positive (0.4%) to be exact).
 These results confirms the feasibility of sensing vehicle dynamics to determine driver phone use.